Skip to Main Content

 New Dialogue across Difference programs beginning this fall include:

-• Speaking Across Conflict Workshops, which will be offered to Bruins to help them delve deeper into a core skill for having more constructive conversations across charged political differences.
-A UCLA staff and faculty workshop will be held on Oct.
-9 and a student workshop on Oct.
-28. These workshops use the methodology of nationally recognized nonprofit Resetting the Table.
+• Speaking Across Conflict Workshops, offered to Bruins to help them delve deeper into a core skill for having more constructive conversations across charged political differences.
+Workshops for staff, faculty and students were held in October, with more to be announced.
+These workshops use the methodology of nationally recognized nonprofit Resetting the Table.

 • Expanded facilitator training program to help academic and administrative units build up a bench of facilitators to manage interpersonal conflicts